chatuphat/chatuphat/README.md

 I like to learn new things and is always self-development
 ### Experience
 * Teach Assistant at Burapha University - responsible for work (teach Databases)
-* Teach Assistant at Burapha University - responsible for work (teach java Programming)
+* Teach Assistant at Burapha University - responsible for work (teach Java Programming)

 ### Certification Exams
 * Cloud Essentials by CompTIA